I bought my first mobile way back in 2004. Times have changed and so has the importance of mobile phones in our life.

-Mobile phone, ever since the first one I held in my hand in 2004 to this day in 2019, is no more just a prized possession for us these days.
-It has evolved from being a communication device to a multi-purpose gadget with messaging service, internet, radio, mp3 player, video player, calculator, camera and what not.
+Mobile phone is no more just a prized possession for us these days.
+It has evolved from being just a communication device to a multi-purpose gadget.
+A gadget that serves as messaging service, internet, radio, mp3 player, video player, calculator, camera and what not.

 With the advent of the smartphones and the army of apps on it, it has turned into an ocean churning out information faster than the speed of light.
 This earth of information through internet available at the tips of our hand has more than 1.2 million terabytes (1 terabytes = 1000 gigabytes) of data at our bay.

-On an average today we spend more than 10 hours per day watching, reading, listening or simply interacting with media, which 15 years back was merely 2 hours per day that too majority being spent on Television.
+On an average today we spend more than 10 hours per day watching, reading, listening or simply interacting with media.
+Fifteen years back it was merely 2 hours per day that too majority being spent on Television.

 What is the reason?

 The major reason is the screen time.
-Out of that screen time majority is being spent on mobiles.
+Out of the total screen time majority is being spent on mobiles.
 On mobiles also the majority is being spent on the social media apps like Facebook, Twitter, LinkedIn, Instagram and others.

-I am sure by now you have already got bored to death, reason being there is nothing exciting in this blog so far, just plain facts and figures.
+I am sure by now you have already got bored to death, reading this post full of information.

 Let me make it a little interesting by telling you my recent experience.